-At Kiowa's City Council September meeting they approved their 2022 tax budget.
+At Kiowa's September city council meeting, the council approved their 2022 tax budget.
 The mill rate is 46.380.
 This is anticipated to raise $255,000 tax revenue.
 The council did not approve a resolution to get the RNR (revenue neutral rate).
 The motion died for lack of a second.

-The council approved the budget, which has total expenditures of $3,309,364.
+The council approved the budget that has total expenditures of $3,309,364.
 That includes the rec commission.